top of page

 Fast Transcription

-As with any transcription project, you should do a fast read and type what you see on a document.
+As with any transcription project, you should quickly read and type what you see in a document.
 Do not worry about translating the information yet.

 Leverage handwriting helps, also found on many FamilySearch country Wiki Pages.